 Using Military History when Teaching Leadership

-We will be analysing with Dr. Peter Caddick-Adams why do we use Military History when teaching Leadership.
+We will be analysing with Prof. Peter Caddick-Adams why do we use Military History when teaching Leadership.
 Many business leaders today are facing some of the toughest challenges having to be restructure their businesses.
 So where can they turn to for answers?
 We can certainly turn to lessons from some of the history’s most effective military leaders.
-Join us this week, listening to this thought-provoking chat on Friday at 1PM.

 Coffee and Chat EPAO

 This time we will be bringing you more content on what we have been doing as an End Point Assessment Organisation.
 Cath Convery will be joined by Caroline Walton.

 coffee and chat webinar with Paul Matthews, Learning & Development Expert, Strategist and Author.
 To fully understand how to deliver great training, it’s vital to know why training is significant, what is the real purpose of it.

 We will be discussing how to improve performance, satisfaction and morale, consistency, quality standards but also the importance of addressing weaknesses.

 This week Cath is joined by Lucy Lewis.
 Talking about – Pioneering Experiences, Then & Now.
 Lucy being the first Bomb Disposal Operator woman 30 years ago compared to being the first woman on a University Marshal at Cambridge role only two years ago.

 Change and Project Management